JochenBaier/BugInsight/README.md

 ## Introduction

 **BugInsight** is a tool for finding memory leaks and potential deadlocks in C/C++ software for Microsoft Windows OS.

-BugInsight uses (improved) parts from  [Visual Leak Detector](https://github.com/KindDragon/vld) for memory leak finding.
-The deadlock detection algorithm is from the C++ library [Abseil](https://abseil.io/docs/cpp/guides/synchronization#deadlock-detection).
+Main reason for use is to test Windows applications that <u>cannot be tested</u> under Linux (e.g. with AddressSanitizer, ThreadSanitizer, Valgrind) and to test the <u>Windows only parts</u> of an applications.

-Expect low overhead with I/O bound (e.g. TCP/IP) applications or Qt GUI applications.
-A real world test with a TCP/IP application shows a slowdown of
-10 %, with option "--callstacks=false" 5 %.
+An other reason is the low overhead with I/O bound (e.g. TCP/IP) applications or Qt GUI applications.
+A real world test with a TCP/IP application shows a slowdown of 10 %, with option "--callstacks=false" only 5 %.

 BugInsight can be used manually and automated in a CI system.
 BugInsight does not need to be linked and no rebuilding of the application is needed.

 ## Install

-1. Download latest release Zip BugInsight-x.x.x.x.zip from https://github.com/JochenBaier/BugInsight/releases
+1. Download latest release Zip BugInsight-x.x.x.x.zip from [releases](https://github.com/JochenBaier/BugInsight/releases)
 2. Unzip to any location

 ## Usage